 Contacting us

-I am looking forward to meeting you during the course.
+We are looking forward to meeting you during the course.
 If you have a question regarding the course, please consult the syllabus.
-If the question is not answered by the syllabus, please come to my office hours or write me an email.
-For emails that contain questions that I believe are of general interest, I will post the question (anonymously) and the corresponding answer to the discussion board on Aula Global.
-This way, I make sure that everyone has the same information at the same time.
-For questions that are not of general interest but specific to you, I will either email you with the reply or I will ask you to come to our office hour.
+If the question is not answered by the syllabus, please come to our office hours or write us an email.
+For emails that contain questions that we believe are of general interest, we will post the question (anonymously) and the corresponding answer to the discussion board on Aula Global.
+This way, we make sure that everyone has the same information at the same time.
+For questions that are not of general interest but specific to you we will either email you with the reply or we will ask you to come to our office hour.
 Please note that all communication regarding the course will be addressed to your student email address from UPF.
 Please check this email regularly or automatically forward it to an address that you check regularly.
 If you are an exchange student, you will also be assigned a UPF email address, which will be the email used for communicating all information regarding the course.

-Time of sessions:
+Time and location of sessions: